anquanscan/sec-tools/README.md

 [porkbind](https://github.com/decal/porkbind): :pig: Nameserver security scanner (ARCHIVE)
 [ThinkPwn](https://github.com/Cr4sh/ThinkPwn): Started as arbitrary System Management Mode code execution exploit for Lenovo ThinkPad model line, ended as exploit for industry-wide 0day vulnerability in machines of many vendors
 [Analyst-NoteBook](https://github.com/MohammedJAlmalki/Analyst-NoteBook): Python3 IP lookup tool with variety of features to enable easier and faster cybersecurity analysis.
 [sf-imap-storage](https://github.com/serverfarmer/sf-imap-storage): sf-imap-storage extension provides the central storage/backup part of the IMAP infrastructure.
+[AutoMacroBuilderForZAP](https://github.com/gdgd009xcd/AutoMacroBuilderForZAP): A OWASP ZAPROXY Add-on that allows testing of web application vulnerabilities by recording complex multi-step sequences.
+You can test applications that need to access pages in a specific order, such as shopping carts or registration of member information.